19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Core Procedures/Resting.md

 - A PC removes the [Exhausted](../Conditions/Exhausted.md) condition.
 - A PC avoids the effects of [Sleep Derivation](../Hazards/Biological%20Hazards.md#Sleep%20Derivation).

-A rotation of 3 PCs is required to stand guard over a long rest — first watch, middle watch, and last watch.
+A rotation of 3 PCs can stand guard over a long rest — first, middle, and last watch.

 ### Interruption

-If a long rest is interrupted by [Combat](../Combat/Combat.md) or otherwise, an [Exhausted](../Conditions/Exhausted.md) PC makes a [DC](DC.md) 15 [Constitution](../../Player%20Characters/The%20Ability%20Scores/Constitution.md) [Check](Check.md).
+If a long rest is interrupted, an [Exhausted](../Conditions/Exhausted.md) PC makes a [DC](DC.md) 15 [Constitution](../../Player%20Characters/The%20Ability%20Scores/Constitution.md) [Check](Check.md).
 On a failure, they remain [Exhausted](../Conditions/Exhausted.md) and do not restore any [HP](../../Player%20Characters/Derived%20Statistics/Hit%20Points.md).